 #3 Credit Score Waived, with Exceptions

-FHA streamline guidelines do not require a credit check for you to get a loan refinanced.
-However, some FHA-approved lenders might require you to have a credit score of 620.
+FHA streamline refinance guidelines do not require a credit check for you to get a loan refinanced.
+However, some FHA streamline lenders might require you to have a credit score of 620.
 If you have poor credit due to a job loss, you may need to shop at several FHA approved lenders to find one that will do your refinance.
-Make sure you are talking to experienced companies that approved for FHA streamlines in your region.
+Make sure you are talking to experienced companies that approved for FHA streamline refinances in your region.

-#4 Rates Are Identical as Regular FHA Mortgages
+#4 Streamline Rates Are Identical as Regular FHA

-One of the major benefits of an FHA mortgage is that the rate is below market in many cases.
+One of the major benefits of an FHA home loan is that the rate is below market in many cases.
 When you refinance, you can get the same rate as on your first mortgage.
 Many conventional refinance loans have a higher interest rate than a first mortgage.
-So this can be a money saver for you.
+So, this can be a money saver for you.
 In most cases, FHA streamline rates are as low as any other programs for home refinancing.

 Some mortgage refinances will charge you a pre-payment penalty if you pay off your loan early.
-An FHA Streamline Refinance will not charge you a pre-payment penalty if you pay it off early.
+The FHA streamline refinance loans will not charge you a pre-payment penalty if you pay it off early.
 All of these reasons make getting a streamline refinance a good idea for many homeowners.

-Before you pick up the phone to talk to your lender, you should know the requirements for getting an streamline refinance:
+Before you pick up the phone to talk to your lender, you should know the requirements for getting a streamline refinance:

-- The home you are refinancing has to be your principal residence
+- The home you are refinancing has to be your primary residence.

-- If you have an adjustable rate mortgage, you have to be out of the introductory rate period before you can do a streamline refinance
+- If you have an adjustable-rate mortgage, you have to be out of the introductory rate period before you can do FHA streamline refinance loans.

 - You have to get some sort of tangible benefit by doing the refi.
 This means you need to have a lower mortgage payment, including interest and insurance by at least 5%.

-- Closing costs need to be paid with cash when you close, or paid for with adjusting to the financing, if the lender allows it.
+- FHA streamline closing costs need to be paid with cash when you close, or paid for with adjusting to the financing, if the lender allows it.
 If this is done, you will have a slightly higher interest rate.

 Also, if you think that you are going to move next year and you should not bother to refinance, this may not be the case.

-- You can qualify very easily.
-FHA financing is intended for people who have poor to average credit.
+- You can qualify very easily for a streamline refinance.
+FHA loan financing is intended for people who have poor to average credit.
 If you have a credit score under 740 but above 640, you may look at conventional refinancing as well.
 If you have a credit score over 740, conventional financing is often better.

-- No appraisal.
+- No appraisal with FHA streamlines.
 As noted earlier, having no appraisal is a major advantage due to there being no question that the loan will go through, as far as the home’s value.

 - Mortgage insurance: When you get a new FHA mortgage, you have to pay your upfront mortgage insurance premium again.
 If the loan to value is 78% or higher, you have to pay for mortgage insurance premiums each month.
 If your new loan was taken out after June 1, 2009, your mortgage premiums will be higher.